-It was followed by an equally dazzling performance from saxophonist John Butcher & percussionist Mark Sanders, in Butcher’s new work Tarab Cuts.
+It was followed by an equally dazzling performance from saxophonist John Butcher and percussionist Mark Sanders, in Butcher’s new work Tarab Cuts.
 The piece takes its point of origin from a vast collection of 78rpm recordings of pre-1930s Arabic classical music (owned by Lebanese musician Tarek Atoui).
-Excerpts from these records are used initially as springboards for the duo’s lengthy improvisations, but gradually the live & pre-recorded elements became ever more integrated, united in a furiously passionate celebration of tarab.
-That word, hard to define succinctly in English, connotes among other things a kind of ‘musical ecstasy’, & that quality was certainly evident in the duo’s material; indeed, there were times when the level of virtuosity almost became a hindrance, so jaw-dropping were Sanders’ unstoppable gymnastics in & around his array of drums, bowls & gongs, & Butcher’s breathtaking (literally—i’ve never seen such flawless circular breathing) seemingly endless cascades of melody.
+Excerpts from these records are used initially as springboards for the duo’s lengthy improvisations, but gradually the live and pre-recorded elements became ever more integrated, united in a furiously passionate celebration of tarab.
+That word, hard to define succinctly in English, connotes among other things a kind of ‘musical ecstasy’, and that quality was certainly evident in the duo’s material; indeed, there were times when the level of virtuosity almost became a hindrance, so jaw-dropping were Sanders’ unstoppable gymnastics in and around his array of drums, bowls and gongs, and Butcher’s breathtaking (literally—i’ve never seen such flawless circular breathing) seemingly endless cascades of melody.

-i couldn’t be there for day two, but Sunday began back at the Victoria Rooms for a concert bringing together Quatuor Bozzini & the University of Bristol New Music Ensemble (who seem to want to be called the NME, but for obvious reasons i’m going to call them the UBNME); the latter performed first.
-There was some predictably dull Nico Muhly to tolerate—during which one spent time revisiting the ancient art of gritting teeth—but the ensemble impressed in Henze’s splendidly dramatic Sonata for 6 players, a work that encapsulates numerous shades of emotion & mood.
-They also performed a short work by University student Benedict Todd titled Out of the Machine, a piece that too often sounded like incidental music from a TV soundtrack, its gestures overworked as though outlined in thick black marker (& the programme notes of which made no sense, its description blatantly conflicting with what we were hearing).
+i couldn’t be there for day two, but Sunday began back at the Victoria Rooms for a concert bringing together Quatuor Bozzini and the University of Bristol New Music Ensemble (who seem to want to be called the NME, but for obvious reasons i’m going to call them the UBNME); the latter performed first.
+There was some predictably dull Nico Muhly to tolerate—during which one spent time revisiting the ancient art of gritting teeth—but the ensemble impressed in Henze’s splendidly dramatic Sonata for 6 players, a work that encapsulates numerous shades of emotion and mood.
+They also performed a short work by University student Benedict Todd titled Out of the Machine, a piece that too often sounded like incidental music from a TV soundtrack, its gestures overworked as though outlined in thick black marker (and the programme notes of which made no sense, its description blatantly conflicting with what we were hearing).
 Quatuor Bozzini, in a similar enterprise to that in HCMF, had been engaged in a week long ‘Composers Kitchen’ with four University students, performing extracts from each of the four resultant pieces.
-A couple were conservative & forgettable; Kostis Tsioulakis ventured into more interesting territory in a movement from his Second String Quartet, but it was Yung-Shen Hsiao’s music that really shone.
-Clearly the product of a deep & mature compositional mind, his Winter Fantasy was both evocative & wistful, an observational winterscape viewed through the interpretive filter of memory & reflection.
-The concert ended with the Quartet & Ensemble combined in a performance of Martin Arnold’s The Coo-Coo Bird, an utterly exquisite reimagining of an Appalachian folksong.
-Feldman-like, with crystalline textures formed from pointillistic glints & motes from bowed & plucked strings, as well as whistles, it was a gorgeous performance.
+A couple were conservative and forgettable; Kostis Tsioulakis ventured into more interesting territory in a movement from his Second String Quartet, but it was Yung-Shen Hsiao’s music that really shone.
+Clearly the product of a deep and mature compositional mind, his Winter Fantasy was both evocative and wistful, an observational winterscape viewed through the interpretive filter of memory and reflection.
+The concert ended with the Quartet and Ensemble combined in a performance of Martin Arnold’s The Coo-Coo Bird, an utterly exquisite reimagining of an Appalachian folksong.
+Feldman-like, with crystalline textures formed from pointillistic glints and motes from bowed and plucked strings, as well as whistles, it was a gorgeous performance.

-The afternoon concert, by the imaginatively-named Bristol Ensemble, was a real curate’s egg, blighted as it was by two miniatures (by Michael Ellison & Richard Barnard) that were as irrelevant as they were brief, & the excruciating, wilfully vapid Avant Muzak by Matthew Schlomowitz (it’s to the work’s credit that it didn’t seem to have aspirations to irony, but that’s as far as the credit goes).
+The afternoon concert, by the imaginatively-named Bristol Ensemble, was a real curate’s egg, blighted as it was by two miniatures (by Michael Ellison and Richard Barnard) that were as irrelevant as they were brief, and the excruciating, wilfully vapid Avant Muzak by Matthew Schlomowitz (it’s to the work’s credit that it didn’t seem to have aspirations to irony, but that’s as far as the credit goes).
 However, the concert was to some extent redeemed through two pieces by Tansy Davies.
-Her 2005 work Salt Box has passages of powerful atmospherics, potentially quite moving, although i’ve never been able to find a coherent connection between the music’s twin attitudes—rhythmic & punchy vs. dark & brooding—& the distinct timbral worlds, ensemble vs. tape.
+Her 2005 work Salt Box has passages of powerful atmospherics, potentially quite moving, although i’ve never been able to find a coherent connection between the music’s twin attitudes—rhythmic and punchy vs. dark and brooding—and the distinct timbral worlds, ensemble vs. tape.
 There’s a parallel challenge in Neon, due to its lack of a strong overall sense of direction.
-This doesn’t in any way prevent the music from being able to strut & flirt with energetic abandon; but without a sonic money-shot, one’s left feeling more than a little frustrated.
-None of this was aided by the Bristol Ensemble’s performance, which in the longer works especially felt ragged & at times confused.
+This doesn’t in any way prevent the music from being able to strut and flirt with energetic abandon; but without a sonic money-shot, one’s left feeling more than a little frustrated.
+None of this was aided by the Bristol Ensemble’s performance, which in the longer works especially felt ragged and at times confused.

 All was utterly forgotten, however, with the main concert of the day, featuring one of contemporary music’s most maverick groups, Ensemble musikFabrik.
 It was a highly anticipated concert, including the first performance outside the United States of Harry Partch’s And on the Seventh Day Petals Fell in Petaluma, in addition to works by Frank Zappa.
-Partch’s music has hitherto been one of the great lost causes in 20th century music, relegated to the realm of anecdote & hearsay due to being, literally, unplayable.
-His exploration of new tuning systems necessitated the building of entirely new instruments—with concomitant new methods of notation—& those instruments have long been too fragile to be played.
-Ensemble musikFabrik have therefore done the world an immeasurable service in building exact copies of those original instruments, with a view, ultimately, to performing & recording Partch’s complete works.
-This was no ordinary première, then, this was nothing less than the start of an altogether new voyage of discovery, into a form of musical thought & practice that has lain dormant for decades.
-Walking into the Colston Hall’s main auditorium & catching sight of the remarkable line-up of exotic instruments (see photo, right) felt like walking into a temple.
+Partch’s music has hitherto been one of the great lost causes in 20th century music, relegated to the realm of anecdote and hearsay due to being, literally, unplayable.
+His exploration of new tuning systems necessitated the building of entirely new instruments—with concomitant new methods of notation—and those instruments have long been too fragile to be played.
+Ensemble musikFabrik have therefore done the world an immeasurable service in building exact copies of those original instruments, with a view, ultimately, to performing and recording Partch’s complete works.
+This was no ordinary première, then, this was nothing less than the start of an altogether new voyage of discovery, into a form of musical thought and practice that has lain dormant for decades.
+Walking into the Colston Hall’s main auditorium and catching sight of the remarkable line-up of exotic instruments (see photo, right) felt like walking into a temple.
 It was a sensation that persisted throughout the performance, its theatrical nature (the piece being a study for Partch’s larger music theatre work Delusion of the Fury) lending the music a pronounced ritualistic aspect, stylised, even a bit flamboyant.
-Yet many of the instruments equally looked like elaborate toys, & this brought emphasis to the other side of Partch’s music, an overwhelming sense of play, a child-like fascination with sound itself & the rough & tumble of music-making.
-Nowhere was this more hilariously demonstrated than the occasions when violist Axel Porath solemnly strode over to the perfectly-named Blowboy—a large bellows attached to two small sets of organ pipes (see photo, left)—stood upon the footplate of the bellows, & then slowly descended to the ground while the pipes bleated out their inscrutable chord.
-Apropos: as with so much music that adopts unfamiliar tunings, it took almost no time at all to become accustomed to Partch’s unique harmonies; not only did they swiftly feel familiar, but in combination—especially as the opening duets & trios expanded into larger & larger groupings—they became uncommonly beautiful.
-The choice of Frank Zappa for the second half couldn’t have been better, Zappa pushing to even wilder limits the serious & waggish sides of both composition & performance. musikFabrik’s rendition of his music—dominated exuberantly from the front by drummer/percussionist Dirk Rothbrust—felt almost like listening to a performance of the original band.
-All the hallmarks came across with the most exhilaratingly vivid clarity: the complex rhythmic hiccups, over-theatrical stop-start structures, extended leftfield jazz solos, ludicrously abrupt non-sequiturs, gently sarcastic voice-overs & all-hell-breaks-loose outbursts of pure mayhem.
-All of it played to absolute, dizzying perfection—it was as joyous a paean to the unalloyed pleasure of music as i’ve ever heard, & Ensemble musikFabrik entirely deserved their spontaneous & extended standing ovation.
+Yet many of the instruments equally looked like elaborate toys, and this brought emphasis to the other side of Partch’s music, an overwhelming sense of play, a child-like fascination with sound itself and the rough and tumble of music-making.
+Nowhere was this more hilariously demonstrated than the occasions when violist Axel Porath solemnly strode over to the perfectly-named Blowboy—a large bellows attached to two small sets of organ pipes (see photo, left)—stood upon the footplate of the bellows, and then slowly descended to the ground while the pipes bleated out their inscrutable chord.
+Apropos: as with so much music that adopts unfamiliar tunings, it took almost no time at all to become accustomed to Partch’s unique harmonies; not only did they swiftly feel familiar, but in combination—especially as the opening duets and trios expanded into larger and larger groupings—they became uncommonly beautiful.
+The choice of Frank Zappa for the second half couldn’t have been better, Zappa pushing to even wilder limits the serious and waggish sides of both composition and performance. musikFabrik’s rendition of his music—dominated exuberantly from the front by drummer/percussionist Dirk Rothbrust—felt almost like listening to a performance of the original band.
+All the hallmarks came across with the most exhilaratingly vivid clarity: the complex rhythmic hiccups, over-theatrical stop-start structures, extended leftfield jazz solos, ludicrously abrupt non-sequiturs, gently sarcastic voice-overs and all-hell-breaks-loose outbursts of pure mayhem.
+All of it played to absolute, dizzying perfection—it was as joyous a paean to the unalloyed pleasure of music as i’ve ever heard, and Ensemble musikFabrik entirely deserved their spontaneous and extended standing ovation.
 Without any doubt it was one of the finest concerts i have ever attended; i think we all felt very privileged to have been there.